 The easiest way to prevent this is to install on a less humid day.
-The less humid the day, the less moisture in the air to get captured inside the dome.
+The less humid the day, the less likely moisture will get captured inside the dome.
 If you are already experiencing the issue, wait for a less humid day, open the the dome up, wipe and clean the inside of the cover/dome with a lint free cloth and close.

-Most cameras have a package of silica beads that take care of standard amounts of humidity but in more extreme cases you may want to put a few extra packets inside to deal with the moisture.
+Most cameras have a package of silica beads that take care of most standard amounts of humidity but in more extreme cases you may want to put a few extra packets inside to deal with the moisture.

 Dirty Dome/Cover - When installing any camera be careful of touching the outside of the lens or dome/cover area.
 Fingerprints or smudges on the dome/cover will also cause infrared fogginess and severely limit effectiveness of night vision.

 Make sure dirt, dust, etc is kept off the camera and the cameras are kept clean.

-Model Specific Rings - All cameras need to be completely tightened to ensure the infrared is working.
-Most dome cameras also have a light-proof foam ring around the lens to prevent the IR from leaking in on the lens/sensor.
+Model Specific Rings - Most cameras need to be tightened to the fullest to ensure the infrared is working.
+Most dome cameras also have a special foam ring around the lens to prevent the IR from leaking in on the lens/sensor.
 Make sure each camera is fully tightened and that the foam ring is touching the glass.

-Infrared & Insects - Infrared, like any light source, attracts insects.
+Insects - Infrared, like any light source, attracts insects.
 Insects can have a surprisingly large impact on infrared

-Insects can cause infrared bounce back, reducing quality like the above images show.
+Insects can cause infrared bounceback, reducing quality like the above images show.

-Insects more commonly cause issues by setting motion detection off during the night.
+Insects more commonly have issues of setting motion detection off during the night.